Customer Experience

 Driven by evolving customer expectations and AI, this article explores the shift occurring in that very first interaction with your customers.
 Rather than a reactive cost center, tier-0 support has become a strategic cornerstone of CX; driving retention, loyalty, and brand trust.
 With this shift comes the need for smarter content operations.
 Because, smarter customer service starts with customers helping themselves.

-What Are Tier 0 Support and Zero-Click Support?
+What is Tier-0 and Zero-Click Support?

 Before customers ever open a chat window, submit a ticket, or dial your CS team, they search.
 They search in Google, in your help site, in your documentation, via ChatGPT (or the model of the day), and, increasingly, in ways that bypass more traditional routes of navigation.
 Self-service is where tier 0 and zero-click support come into play.